abratchik/ESPAsyncTCP/README.md

 ### Key Features & Enhancements

-- **Modern TLS/SSL Security:** Upgraded from the outdated `axTLS` to the modern, secure `BearSSL` engine, leveraging the implementation included in the ESP8266 Arduino Core.
+- **Support TLS1.0-1.2 Security:** Upgraded from the outdated `axTLS` to the modern, secure `BearSSL` engine, leveraging the implementation included in the ESP8266 Arduino Core.
 - **Drastically Reduced RAM Usage:** The new BearSSL integration uses memory-efficient, configurable I/O buffers, allowing for **significantly more concurrent secure (HTTPS/WSS) clients** on the memory-constrained ESP8266.
-- **Enhanced Stability:** Resolves common `LoadStoreError` crashes by safely handling TLS certificates and private keys stored in PROGMEM (flash memory).
 - **Fully Asynchronous:** Non-blocking operations for handling multiple simultaneous connections without complex multi-threading or `delay()`.
-- **Drop-in Upgrade:** Maintains full API compatibility with the original library. **No changes are required in your application code (`.ino` sketch)** to benefit from these improvements.

-This library is the foundation for the powerful [ESPAsyncWebServer](https://github.com/ESP32Async/ESPAsyncWebServer).
+This library is the foundation for the powerful [ESPAsyncWebServer](https://github.com/abratchik/ESPAsyncWebServer).

 ---